Tommy and the Order of Cosmic Champions

 But when Tommy's character design loses out, his world begins to crumble, and he can only think of one way to fix it... find the kid that submitted the winning design, and try to convince him to help make Tommy's dream come true.

-When he runs away from home to travel hundreds of miles into the frightening unknowns of the world, he begins to have visions of the winning character design.
+When he runs away from home to travel hundreds of miles into the frightening unknowns of the world, he begins to have visions of some all too familiar characters.
 Soon the lines between fantasy and reality are blurred for Tommy, and his quest becomes much more than he anticipated.

 It is probably no surprise to most children of the '80s that Order of Cosmic Champions is partially inspired by the toys and cartoons of the decade.
 Properties like Masters of the Universe, which was and still is dear to the hearts of millions.
 For those like myself, such things were a means of escape into magical worlds of science fiction and fantasy.